Armen-GH/Armen-GH/README.md

 ### Howdy, partner!
 The name's Armen 🤠

-## I'm a recent Computer Science graduate with a passion for both Data Science and Software Engineering!
+## I'm a Masters studentin Data Science & Analytics at EPITA
 - 🌱 I'm currently working on my website portfolio, my first Kaggle competition and French!
 - 🔎 Actively seeking new opportunities to apply my skills and contribute to innovative projects
-- 🥅 2023 goals: Start contributing to open source projects
-- ⚡ Fun fact: I love to read, lift weights and video games
+- ⚡ Fun fact: I love to read, lift weights and play video games

 ### How to reach me: